backstage/backstage/.changeset/ten-pots-walk.md

-# backstage-plugin-catalog-backend-module-logs
+---
+'@backstage/plugin-catalog-backend-module-logs': patch
+---

-A module that subscribes to catalog related events and logs them.
+Creates a new module to make logging catalog errors simple.
+This module subscribes to catalog events and logs them.

 Catalog errors are published to the [events plugin](https://github.com/backstage/backstage/tree/master/plugins/events-node): `@backstage/plugin-events-node`.
 You can subscribe to events and respond to errors, for example you may wish to log them.